 Maintaining sufficient regulatory own funds reserves is monitored and managed by the Board with any major deviation from budget or own funds forecasts investigated and considered when making material decisions.
-On a day-to-day basis, the finance team are responsible for ensuring that business change is reflected in the own funds maintained and that the company continues to have sufficient reserves to satisfy the regulatory requirements.
+The finance team are responsible for ensuring that business change is reflected in the own funds maintained, and that the company continues to have sufficient reserves to satisfy regulatory requirements at all times.
 In addition, all business functions are responsible for appropriately managing their risks and considering the impact on own funds as part of decision-making.